top of page

 My Research/Academic Interests

 Fancy seeing you here!
 My name is Zach(ary) McCormick, and I am a first-year PhD student in the Cognitive Science program at Johns Hopkins University, advised by Dr. Margaret Renwick.
 I am broadly interested in the computational and neural mechanisms that support real-time language processing, with a particular focus on how listeners represent and infer phonological structure.
 I am especially curious to understand how the brain handles the complexities of spoken language—especially at the phonemic and prosodic levels—by drawing on probabilistic (e.g., Bayesian) models of cognition.
 This includes the study of how phonological and prosodic cues are used to navigate uncertainty in the speech signal, and how these cues are processed dynamically during comprehension.
-Through my work, I aim to employ methodological diversity in combining theoretical phonology with computational modeling to explore how abstract linguistic structures are grounded in perceptual and neural system, building, in the process, a more precise account of speech processing that reflects both its cognitive architecture and its real-time demands.
+Through my work, I aim to employ methodological diversity in combining theoretical phonology with computational modeling to explore how abstract linguistic structures are grounded in perceptual and neural systems, building, in the process, a more precise account of speech processing that reflects both its cognitive architecture and its real-time demands.

 Fun Addenda